top of page

 Have a Frisians Cocktail!
 A rich composition

-With the upcoming seasonal festivities at the end of the year, it's appropriate to serve you a flavourful cocktail.
-It's a cocktail from...
+With the upcoming seasonal festivities at the end of the year, it is appropriate to serve you a flavourful cocktail.
+It is a cocktail...

 Hans Faber